suckowbiz/pik8s/README.md

     ```

 1. Edit hostnames in `./ansible/hosts.yaml` to enable Ansible host location.
-1. Change api host in `./ansible/group_vars/all/defaults.yaml` to configure the API announcement.
+1. Adopt api host in `./ansible/group_vars/all/defaults.yaml` to configure the API announcement.
 1. Replace `pi10.dmz.local` at line `k8s_token: "{{ hostvars['pi10.dmz.local']['token_result'].stdout }}"` in `./ansible/k8s-create.yaml` with the hostname of the master node to fetch a Kubernetes token for worker registration.

 ### Create K8s Cluster

-Note: Cluster creation assumes the nodes are free to use and involves host provisioning that:

-- disables bluetooth
-- disables wifi
-- sets a random default passwort

 Run: